 My grandpa, Irving Katuna, was born on January 12, 1929 in Wilkes-Barre, Pennsylvania.
 It was a Saturday, and it was cold.
 A light dusting of snow passed through Pennsylvania the previous night and the temperature stayed just above freezing the day he was born.
-I’m not sure how many of his eleven older siblings were still living in the house then, but I picture my infant grandfather passed around to many happy hands when he came home.
+I’m not sure how many of his dozen older siblings were still living in the house then, but I picture my infant grandfather passed around to plenty of happy hands when he arrived home from the hospital.

 Wilkes-Barre is a coal mining town about 120 miles west of New York City.
 Its population swelled to a peak of 80,000 around 1930 and declined through the depression and the aftermath of World War II.
 My grandpa was 11 when the draft was instituted in 1940 and was still too young to serve when the draft ended in 1946.
 Only about 30,000 people live in Wilkes-Barre today.
 Industry left, and so did my grandpa.

 My grandpa was opinionated and curious.
-He was a docent at the San Francisco Academy of Sciences.
+He was a docent at the San Francisco Academy of Sciences and loved to buy books at thrift shops, a few of which he actually read.
 He liked pastries for breakfast and would go out of his way to pick up a scone or a bear claw from his favorite bakery.
 Breakfast at home usually involved cereal, which he kept in neat airtight plastic bins, and he preferred to eat it with fruit salad on top.
+On special occasions, like when his grandson stayed over, he made french toast in the morning.
+He enjoyed jogging and playing tennis, and when age forced him to hang up his running shoes, he returned to his lifelong love of swimming.
 He was a natural leader, someone who tended to reside over the organizations he volunteered for.
 He loved to join elder hostels, especially in Ashland, Oregon, where he attended the Shakespeare Festival with his wife Thelma for many years.

-My grandpa eventually left San Francisco and settled in Rossmoor, a retirement community in Walnut Creek, where he and Thelma became members of local Democratic and Jewish organizations and discovered the best local Chinese restaurants.
+My grandpa eventually left San Francisco and settled here in Rossmoor where he and Thelma became members of local Democratic and Jewish organizations and discovered the best local Chinese restaurants.
 Lucid and curious until the end, Irving loved to read and talk to his family.

 Farewell, Grandpa Irv.
 We will miss you.